jaysonsantos/rust-talk/README.md

 - Memory safe, no leaks and it does not use a GC.
 - Abstraction without cost.
 - Easy to understand after you fight with the error system.
-- It uses pattern matching instead of throwing execptions or returning a parameter with error and the other one with the value.
+- It uses pattern matching instead of throwing exceptions or returning a parameter with error and the other with the value.

 ---